rosbashlab/Comparison-of-TRIBE-and-STAMP/README.md

     a.
 DE_HEK_edgeR_TDP43_APOv1.txt
     b.
 DE_HEK_edgeR_TDP43_ADARv1.txt

 9) Near neighbor preferences were examined by extracting the bases on either side of the editing site and counting the prevalence of each neighboring base.
 The script extract_bases_near_editsites_from_bedgraph.pl is contained within the script count_base.sh.
+This requires both an annotation file in bed format and a fasta file of the genome.